GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 ## Events

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/53vjMK6z3bt6ZFb8fwFa.jpeg",
-alt="Chrome Dev Summit, agenda now live, attend virtually from November 3rd", width="800", height="267" %}
+alt="Chrome Dev Summit, agenda now live, attend virtually from November 3", width="800", height="267" %}

-From the 3rd of November we will be hosting the **[Chrome Developer Summit](/devsummit/)**.
+From November 3 we will be hosting the **[Chrome Developer Summit](/devsummit/)**.
 You will be able to get an update on Privacy Sandbox in [the keynote](/devsummit/schedule/keynote/) along with an opportunity to ask questions to the leadership team in the [AMA](/devsummit/schedule/ama/), and